arcy24/Guide-Metasploit/README.md

 - What is the hash of a user other than the Administrator?

-- Decoding the hash value of the user, what is the password?
+- Decoding the hash value of the user and what is the password?

 - What is the computer name?